-Canon G16 versus Olympus E-450
+Canon G16 vs Olympus E-450

 The Canon PowerShot G16 and the Olympus E-450 are two digital cameras that were officially introduced, respectively, in August 2013 and March 2009.
 The G16 is a fixed lens compact, while the E-450 is a DSLR.
 The cameras are based on a 1/1.7-inch (G16) and a Four Thirds (E-450) sensor.
-The Canon has a resolution of 12 megapixel, whereas the Olympus provides 10 MP.
+The Canon has a resolution of 12 megapixels, whereas the Olympus provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-450 is considerably larger (43 percent) than the Canon G16.
 In this context, it is worth noting that neither the G16 nor the E-450 are weather-sealed.